Looking for an honest Butcher Box Review? I’m sharing one, including if Butcher Box is worth it, what it costs, and what you get with the service!

 - 1 24 oz Top Sirloin Cap – 2-3 servings

 - 1 10 oz package of Bacon 2-3 servings

 For us this comes out to about 16 servings, which is $8/meal per serving.
 It might be more servings for other people depending on the amount of meat they eat.

 People who need convenience, and want great quality meat are the ideal subscribers for ButcherBox.
 Your freezer will always be stocked with awesome quality without you ever having to think about it!

 Is Butcher Box Worth It?

 Personally, I think ButcherBox is totally worth the price.
 Between the convenience, amazing quality, and fair price – it seems like a no brainer to me!

-As a reminder – if you want to try ButcherBox you can use this link to sign up and you’ll get baby back ribs, 2 lbs of ground beef AND 2 NY Strip Steaks in your first ButcherBox!
-That’s over 5lbs of meat for free!
+As a reminder – if you want to try ButcherBox you can use this link to sign up and you’ll get FREE beef + bacon!
+2 lbs of beef and 2 packs of bacon for free!
 This is the BEST offer they will have for a while, so if you’ve been wanting to sign up – go for it!
 Click here to get all that free goodness!!

 Recipes you can make with your ButcherBox meat: